cmazakas/liburing/liburing-rs/docs/io_uring_mlock_size.md

-Get required memlock size for a ring.
+Get required memlock size for a ring

 # DESCRIPTION